Nani Palkhivala: Legal career

 Palkhivala was widely regarded for his deep respect for the Constitution of India and the principles it embodied.
-He viewed the Constitution as both a legacy to be honored and a framework that should evolve with societal progress, famously citing Thomas Jefferson that it must proceed “hand in hand with the progress of the human mind.”
+He viewed the Constitution as both a legacy to be honoured and a framework that should evolve with societal progress, famously citing Thomas Jefferson that it must proceed “hand in hand with the progress of the human mind.”
 He opposed politically motivated constitutional amendment, drawing on Joseph Story's observation that "the Constitution has been reared for immortality...[but] may nevertheless perish in an hour by the folly, or corruption, or negligence of its only keepers, the people."

 As he later stated in the Privy Purse case H. H. Maharajadhiraja Madhav Rao Jiwaji vs Union Of India "The survival of our democracy and the unity and integrity of the nation depend upon the realisation that constitutional morality is no less essential than constitutional legality.
 Dharma (righteousness; sense of public duty or virtue) lives in the hearts of public men; when it dies there, no Constitution, no law, no amendment, can save it."

 He was a strong proponent of the rights of freedom of expression and freedom of the press.
 In an attempt to stifle dissenting opinion, the central government imposed import controls on newsprint in 1972.
 In the Supreme Court case, Bennett Coleman & Co. vs Union of India, Palkhivala unsuccessfully opposed the nationalization of Indian banks, he argued that newsprint was more than just a general commodity: "Newsprint does not stand on the same footing as steel.
 Steel will yield products of steel.
 Newsprint will manifest whatever is thought of by man."

 During the 1970s, state legislations increasingly sought to regulate minority educational institutions, whose rights are safeguarded under the India Constitution.
 In the landmark case of Ahmedabad St. Xavier's College Society v.
 State of Gujarat, Palkhivala contended that while the state possesses the authority to regulate the administration of such institutions, this authority does not extend to permitting maladministration.
 A majority of the nine-judge bench upheld his argument, thereby reinforcing constitutional protections for minority institutions and significantly strengthening their autonomy.